elissaioskon/promise-minimum-time/README.md

-For example if a modal with a loading indicator opens when we export some data, we want to be sure that modal with the loading indicator will be shown for at least some time(2 second for example) before it closes.
-So with this library we can make the export request to completed after at least some minimum time in order to be sure that the modal stays open for at least some minimum time.
+For example if a modal with a loading indicator opens when we export some data, we want to be sure that the modal with the loading indicator will be shown for at least some time(2 second for example before it closes) in order to have good user experience.
+So with this library we can make the export request to be completed after at least some minimum time.

 #### Please check codesandbox example